David-Lanzz/My-Portfolio/README.md

 ## 💻 Getting Started <a name="getting-started"></a>

 > All necessary files about me and my work are in the portfolio so run it and check through for any information you might need
-To get a local copy up and running, follow these steps.

 ### Prerequisites

 In order to run this project you need: